 - Cut it into small squares or bars and enjoy!

-- Feel free to substitute other nuts, seeds (chia seeds, pumpkin seeds, sunflower seeds, etc.) and even peanuts.
+- You can substitute other nuts, seeds (chia seeds, pumpkin seeds, sunflower seeds, etc.) and even peanuts.

 - It's best to pulse the nuts in the food processor but don't make them too fine.